But don’t ruin all that hard work by inhaling a tub of ice cream!

 This no-bake recipe combines Vanilla Shakeology with almond butter, raw almonds, and chocolate chips for a satisfying protein-packed snack or dessert.

-This recipe makes 13 Cookie Dough Energy Balls, leaving you with plenty to share.
+This recipe makes 13 Cookie Dough Energy Balls, leaving you with plenty to share (or not).
 Store them in the fridge until they’re ready to enjoy.

 Hazelnuts and creamy coffee flavor make these protein balls taste like a decadent dessert.
 Healthy fat from hazelnuts and nut butter, fiber from rolled oats, and protein from Shakeology will calm your sweet tooth and quell your hunger without weighing you down.